Hyundai replaces China executives after sales slump

-SEOUL, Aug 18 (Reuters) - Hyundai Motor Co and sister firm Kia Motors Corp replaced three China executives, the South Korean carmaker said on Tuesday, after sales skidded in the country, the group’s largest market.
+SEOUL (Reuters) - Hyundai Motor Co (005380.KS) and sister firm Kia Motors Corp (000270.KS) replaced three China executives, the South Korean carmaker said on Tuesday, after sales skidded in the country, the group’s largest market.

 Hyundai and Kia, which together are the world’s fifth-largest automaker by sales, saw their July China sales fall by 32 and 33 percent, respectively, from a year earlier.